All Products

 Peak Bandwidth

-Set the peak bandwidth to the maximum value of 100 Mbit/s.
+Set the peak bandwidth to the maximum value of 100 Mbps.

 Use an existing ECS instance as a transit node

-To use an existing ECS instance as a transit node, see the following topics:
+To use an existing ECS instance as the transit node, mount the NAS file system based on your operating system: